PSD3 Overview: The Draft Has Pitfalls Lurking Amongst the Good Intentions

 PSD3 will still be an EU directive as opposed to a regulation.
 Regulations automatically apply to all member states, whereas a directive must first be written into the national laws of each state.

-So there will still be scope for interpretation of some of the terms, which may water down the effectiveness of the directive as a whole.
+So, there will still be room for interpretation of some of the terms, which may water down the effectiveness of the directive as a whole.
 This could make it harder for PSPs and other fintechs to roll out their services across the EU without some fine-tuning for less compliant states.

 However, there's a more serious challenge facing fintechs and PSPs: there is no automatic licensing upgrade path from PSD2 to PSD3.
 In other words, just because you're compliant with PSD2 doesn't mean you can make a few changes and carry on with business as usual.
-All payment institutions have to submit a new licence application to their national authority within two years from the date of PSD3 taking effect.
-There is a grace period: existing licences will remain valid for 30 months after PSD3 comes into effect.
+All payment institutions have to submit a new license application to their national authority within two years from the date PSD3 takes effect.
+There is a grace period: existing licenses will remain valid for 30 months after PSD3 comes into effect.

-In addition, PSD3 requires that payment institutions must have a winding-up plan which will clearly describe the steps to be taken in the event of the failure of that institution.
-This helps to build resilience into the system, but it means that some institutions will have to increase their regulatory capital.
-Risk must also be spread, so not all customer funds can be kept in the same account.
+In addition, PSD3 requires that payment institutions must have a winding-up plan that will clearly describe the steps to be taken in the event of the failure of that institution.
+This helps to build resilience in the system, but it means that some institutions will have to increase their regulatory capital.
+Risk must also be spread so that not all customer funds can be kept in the same account.

 What happens next?